 - Demonstrate strong basic skill in ACP facilitation

-Audience: Professionals who support individuals receiving mental health services and can commit time to facilitating AD conversations.
+Audience: DBHDS/CSB employed and affiliated professionals who support individuals receiving mental health services and can commit time to facilitating AD conversations.

 Advance registration is required.